Demand for digital is rampant, but only insight from labor market data can inform what that really means for your talent strategy.

-The challenge is made harder right now because the skills landscape is changing so rapidly.
-HR leaders have typically relied heavily on fulfilling the skill needs outlined by business leaders, but in fast-changing conditions, business leaders themselves are unsure what digital capabilities they need now and will need in the future.
-HR therefore needs a more dynamic skills strategy — and that requires a diverse set of inputs for skill needs analysis.
+HR leaders typically rely heavily on fulfilling skills needs outlined by business leaders.
+But in fast-changing conditions, those leaders are often unsure what digital capabilities they need — now and in the future.
+To adequately serve the business, HR must employ a dynamic skills strategy

-The challenge for recruiters is that everyone is chasing the same talent, which drives up salaries and leads to vacancies in critical roles.
-Data on employer and competitor segments can help to unravel where the real competition for skills lies and can help you hone your search.
+The challenge for recruiters is that everyone is chasing at least some of the same talent, which drives up salary requirements and leads to critical roles remaining vacant.
+Data on employer and competitor segments can help unravel where the real competition for skills lies so you can hone your searches.

-Gartner TalentNeuron™ job-posting data shows that AI skills are sought more often than any other digital skillset across “leading” organizations — a group that in this dataset comprises:
+Gartner TalentNeuron™ job-posting data shows that big data skills are sought more often than any other digital skills across organizations that are either:

 S&P 100 companies